 Your Contacts' Profiles come with some pre-existing fields for you to store data on.
 These are pretty general fields that everyone uses - Full Name, Email Address, Birth Date, Address.

-But every organization is different and we want to make sure that you have the flexibility to create your own fields and tag your Contacts in a way that makes sense to you!
+However, we want to make sure that you have the flexibility to create your own fields and tag your Contacts in a way that makes sense to you.

 Tags/Custom Fields - What's the Difference?